Azure/azure-quickstart-templates/quickstarts/microsoft.web/function-app-create-dedicated/README.md

+---
+description: This template provisions a function app on a dedicated hosting plan, meaning it will be run and billed just like any App Service site.
+There are other templates available for provisioning on a dynamic hosting plan.
+page_type: sample
+products:
+- azure
+- azure-resource-manager
+languages:
+- json
+---
-# Provision a function app running on an App Service Plan
+# Provision a function app on a dedicated hosting plan

 ![Azure Public Test Date](https://azurequickstartsservice.blob.core.windows.net/badges/quickstarts/microsoft.web/function-app-create-dedicated/PublicLastTestDate.svg)
 ![Azure Public Test Result](https://azurequickstartsservice.blob.core.windows.net/badges/quickstarts/microsoft.web/function-app-create-dedicated/PublicDeployment.svg)